XiaqiongFan/DeepResolution/README.md

 ### 1.Training CNN model
 Run the file 'component_identification.py'.

-The corresponding example data have been uploaded to the data folder named 'data_1.npy' and 'labels_1.npy'.These are augmented data for a component.
+The corresponding example data have been uploaded to the example data folder（in google drive）named 'data_1.npy' and 'labels_1.npy'.These are augmented data for a component.

 ### 2.Predict GC-MS data automatically